azurecitadel/azurecitadel/content/es/day3/_index.md

 ---
 title: "Day 3"
-description: "Sessions on day three of the Enterprise Scale Hack."
+description: "Sessions on day three of the enterprise-scale hack where you'll work with automation tooling and repos for deploying enterprise scale."
 menu:
   side:
     parent: es